PostState/defi-invaders/README.md

 Charging Batteries with Electricity involves sending ATOM/JUNO LP tokens to farming, and receiving Charged Batteries means earning $OSMO as a reward for Farming.
 Trading Charged Batteries for other resources means exchanging $OSMO for other coins traded on Osmosis.

-While the backend is complex, the frontend of Cosmos Invaders offers an engaging and easy-to-understand game.
+While the backend is complex, the frontend of Cosmic Voyager offers an engaging and easy-to-understand game.

-In reality, the backend of Cosmos Invaders is the Cosmos Ecosystem itself.
+In reality, the backend of Cosmic Voyager is the Cosmos Ecosystem itself.

 All that remains is to develop the frontend and a few smart contracts to streamline gameplay.